 Sub-Saharan Africa contains 49 of Africa’s 54 states, every one of them aside from the five Arab states on the Mediterranean.
-In 2010 sub-Saharan Africa was home to around 853 million individuals and the populace extended a lot more before the finish of end of 21st century.
+In 2010 sub-Saharan Africa was home to around 853 million individuals and the populace extended a lot more before the finish of end of the 21st century.
 In the course of the most recent 50 years, foreign aid moves to governments in Sub-Saharan Africa added up to a surprising $1 trillion.

 What is Foreign Aid?

-Foreign aid is the international transfer of economic, military and humanitarian assistance from the donor to the recipient state.
-The donor can also be an international organization working to ensure benefit of the state at the receiving end.
+Foreign aid is the international transfer of economic, military, and humanitarian assistance from the donor to the recipient state.
+The donor can also be an international organization working to ensure the benefit of the state at the receiving end.
 Foreign aid is generally given to the developing states by the core states.
-It is often considered as one of the most important determinants of development outcomes in the developing states (Williams, 2020).
+It is often considered as one of the most important determinants of development outcomes in developing states (Williams, 2020).

 Official Development Assistance (ODA) is the most common type of foreign aid which is provided to ensure development and eradicate poverty (Williams, 2020).
 Most of the developing states lack the financial condition to promote development and they are often tangled in the curse of poverty.
-In such cases ODA is highly relied on by the receiving states.
+In such cases, ODA is highly relied on by the receiving states.

-Rationale for Foreign Aid
+The Rationale for Foreign Aid

 The altruistic process can be either philanthropic or developmental.
 The humanitarian intention underlies philanthropic aid under emergency circumstances (for instance, aid related to food in crisis situation).
-The developmental rationale is driven by worldwide poverty-aversion or a respect for supposed “global public goods”, for example, security, reasonable global exchange rules, control of transmittable infections, monetary stability, biodiversity, and climate (Kanbur, Sandler and Morrison, 1999).
+The developmental rationale is driven by worldwide poverty-aversion or respect for supposed “global public goods”, for example, security, reasonable global exchange rules, control of transmittable infections, monetary stability, biodiversity, and climate (Kanbur, Sandler and Morrison, 1999).

 It is not wise to say that the rationale behind providing assistance or aid to the receiving states is entirely altruistic.
 Besides promoting development there remain several rationales behind providing aid.
 The non-altruistic rationale is mostly related to foreign policy and commercial motives (Gunatilake, Fabella, and Lagman-Martin).
 Foreign aid had notable influence in building diplomatic relations, economic ties, cultural manipulation, and also intentions that bind all these motives.
 It is rather hard to identify the sole reason of providing foreign aid.